Ruudddiiii/TB3_Task/README.md

 6) intersectFAST.cpp , we now have 4 circle which are growing.
 I have optimised the code using set , which has log(n) time complexity of finding pair in itself.

+7) In min_circle_brute.cpp i have created a random number generator function and it gives the 5 different set of coordinates and for that coordinates the MEC's centre is given as output, Time complexity is O(n^4).

 [Screencast from 09-28-2023 07:43:40 PM.webm](https://github.com/Ruudddiiii/TB3_Task/assets/107204888/dc37f253-b985-4658-a635-9c8a4a01bbd7)

 Here suppose i have spawned 4 turtlebot in a 6m x 6m space and trying to find the intersection point of the circles, for this specific case i have :